 Iraq also remains at odds with some of the Sunni-led Persian Gulf states who have not fully accommodated themselves to the fact that Iraq is now dominated by Shiite factions.
-Saudi Arabia still has not, to date, opened its embassy in Baghdad, a move Saudi Arabia pledged in 2008 and which the United States has long urged.
-The other Gulf countries have opened embassies and all except the UAE have appointed full Ambassadors to Iraq.
+Saudi Arabia had been widely criticized by Iraqi leaders because it has not opened an embassy in Baghdad, a move Saudi Arabia pledged in 2008 and which the United States has long urged.
+On February 21, 2012, Saudi Arabia announced that it had named its ambassador to Jordan, Fahd al-Zaid, to serve as a non-resident ambassador to Iraq concurrently.
+However, it did not announce the opening of an embassy in Baghdad.
+The other Gulf countries have opened embassies and all except the UAE have appointed full ambassadors to Iraq.

 A possible indication of greater acceptance of the Iraqi government by the state it once occupied (1990-1991) came when Kuwait's prime minister visited Iraq on January 12, 2011.
 Maliki subsequently visited Kuwait on February 16, 2011.
 These key exchanges took place after the U.N.
-Security Council on December 15, 2010, passed three resolutions (1956, 1957, and 1958) that had the net effect of lifting most Saddam-era sanctions on Iraq, although the U.N.-run reparations payments process remains intact (and which deducts 5% from Iraq's total oil revenues).
-However, mutual suspicions persisted, and in August 2011 Iraqi politicians accused Kuwait of intruding on Iraq's oil through slant drilling at the border.
+Security Council on December 15, 2010, passed three resolutions (1956, 1957, and 1958) that had the net effect of lifting most Saddam-era sanctions on Iraq, although the U.N.-run reparations payments process remains intact (and deducts 5% from Iraq's total oil revenues).
+A U.N. envoy, Gennadi Tarasov, also remains empowered by the Security Council to clear up the issues of Kuwaitis and other nationals missing from the Iraqi invasion of Kuwait, and the issue of the missing Kuwaiti national archives that Iraq allegedly took out of Kuwait.
+Very little progress on these issues has been made in recent years, as was made clear in a Security Council statement of December 15, 2011 (SC/10490).
+Other mutual suspicions persist-in August 2011 Iraqi politicians accused Kuwait of intruding on Iraq's oil through slant drilling at the border.